 Christopher Nolan's new movie Oppenheimer is shrouded in secrecy, which only makes us all the more eager to see it.

-The story is based on J. Robert Oppenheimer, the creator of the atomic bomb that was eventually dropped on Nagaski and Hiroshima in World War II.
-Cillian Murphy stars as Oppenheimer with an extraordinary supporting cast including Emily Blunt, Matt Damon, Robert Downey Jr., Florence Pugh and Rami Malek.
+The story is based on the life of J. Robert Oppenheimer, the creator of the atomic bomb that was eventually dropped on Nagasaki and Hiroshima in World War II.
+Cillian Murphy stars as Oppenheimer with an extraordinary supporting cast including Emily Blunt, Matt Damon, Robert Downey Jr. and Florence Pugh.

-While we await Oppenheimer's release in 2023, we're counting down the days with our blog recap of Nolan's previous movies.
+While we await Oppenheimer's release this July, we're counting down the days with our blog recap of Nolan's previous movies.
 Scroll down to find out more.

 1. Following (1998)